Tass Times in Tonetown: Reception

 Compute! stated that the Amiga version of Tass Times in Tonetown was a "fascinating new game" with "superb color graphics", calling the story "unusual".
 Hartley and Pattie Lesser similarly commented on the game in their "The Role of Computers" column in Dragon #116 (1986), stating "This one is truly bizarre".
 Computer Gaming Worlds Charles Ardai agreed, stating that the "strange story" did not interest him.

-Roy Wagner reviewed the game for Computer Gaming World, and stated that "This game is a relatively easy adventure with the added twist of the reality in which it is played.
-Get tass, stay tone-ly and find Gramps."
+The magazine's Roy Wagner stated that "This game is a relatively easy adventure with the added twist of the reality in which it is played.
+Get tass, stay tone-ly and find Gramps".

-Macworld reviewed the Macintosh version of Tass Times in Tonetown, calling it a "Challenging, unique game with [a] sense of humor."
-Macworld praises its gameplay, puzzles, and atmosphere, stating that "the game demands that you familiarize yourself with a vernacular and logic particular to Tonetown. ...
-Tass Times in Tonetown grows much tricker as you progress.
-What makes the game so challenging is also what makes it unique: the novelty of Tonetown, its mores, and its inhabitants.
-These same qualities make many clues difficult to decipher."
-Macworld compares Tass Times in Tonetown's gameplay to other adventure games, including Déjà Vu, Uninvited, and Mindshadow.
-Macworld notes that Tonetown lacks an 'operate' command as Déjà Vu and Uninvited do, instead requiring context-sensitive verbs for actions, i.e typing "unlock" to unlock a door.
-Macworld criticizes Tonetown's difficulty, as well as its graphics, expressing that "The games's graphics, although imaginative and professionally constructed, sometimes lack detail and are relegated to a small part of the screen", and suggests that a zoom feature would remedy this.
+Macworld said that the Macintosh version of Tass Times in Tonetown was a "Challenging, unique game with [a] sense of humor".
+Praising its gameplay, puzzles, and atmosphere, the magazine said "What makes the game so challenging is also what makes it unique: the novelty of Tonetown, its mores, and its inhabitants.
+These same qualities make many clues difficult to decipher".
+Macworld noted that Tonetown lacked an 'operate' command, unlike Déjà Vu and Uninvited, instead requiring context-sensitive verbs for actions, i.e typing "unlock" to unlock a door.
+The magazine criticized Tonetown's difficulty and graphics, suggesting that a zoom feature would help with the latter.

 Macworld inducted Tass Times in Tonetown into its 1987 Game Hall of Fame in the Adventure Game category, ahead of runners-up the Infocom text adventures released over the preceding year, in particular Bureaucracy and Stationfall.
-Macworld called Tass Times in Tonetown "something that seems a cross between Raw magazine, The Face, and the Bizarro World of DC Comics" and praised it as a fun game with a user-friendly interface.
+The magazine called Tass Times in Tonetown "something that seems a cross between Raw magazine, The Face, and the Bizarro World of DC Comics" and praised it as a fun game with a user-friendly interface.